aiven/devportal/docs/products/clickhouse/howto/load-dataset.rst

-Load sample data into Clickhouse®
+Load sample data into ClickHouse®
 =================================

 The official ClickHouse® website offers `a list of example datasets <https://clickhouse.com/docs/en/getting-started/example-datasets/>`_ to get you started.
 Each dataset has a description on how to download, inject, and transform the data samples as needed.